Ekustik projects

 Using glass wool for acoustics is a thing of the past.
 Envizol is a sustainable alternative made from recycled PET that achieves the same acoustic properties as the highest-effective absorbing materials.
 We wouldn’t use any other material for our Woody absorbers.

-Envizol is safe to work with without any protective gear - you don’t have to be worried about the ultra-fine particles that are being released from the glass wool.
+Envizol is certified with OEKO-TEX® STANDARD 100 and is safe to work with without any protective gear - you don’t have to be worried about the ultra-fine particles that are being released from the glass wool.
 That’s why it’s an ideal candidate for DIY acoustic absorbers for your home studio.
 It can be used even without covering.

-• harmless and easy to work with - does not release microparticles such as glass wool and is suitable for the interior even without covering
+harmless and easy to work with - does’’t release micro-particles such as mineral wool and is suitable for the interior even without covering

 Envizol TB OH50 acoustic absorption coefficient.
-100 % effectiveness from 250 Hz.
+Thickness 30 mm (pink) and 100 mm (grey).

 DIY